jaybeeuu/jaybeeuu-dev/packages/posts/src/premature-optimisation.md

 Of course, it doesn't take much fiddling with the constants at the top of that sample to make the `Set` far out perform the array.
 But even then...  how much faster is it?
-In your application how many times will the thing run in your applicatin?
+In your application how many times will the thing run in your application?
 Is it worth it?
 Worse - is that really the least performant bit of your codebase?
 Would you be better spending the dev time & complexity budget elsewhere and for a much bigger pay off?